 Research on CBG’s medicinal properties is still in its preliminary stages and only focuses on animal trials, but the results we’ve found so far are promising.
 Studies indicate CBG could improve your health by:

-If we still see research results that line up with what we’ve found so far, CBG could help patients with a wide variety of conditions we already treat with medical marijuana, including:
+If we still see research results lining up with what we’ve found so far, CBG could help patients with a wide variety of conditions we already treat with medical marijuana, including:

-Interested in getting concentrated CBG medicine when it becomes more common?
-New patients should visit a marijuana-certified doctor to get an evaluation and ask for their opinion.
-Patients who already have a medical marijuana card can talk to their dispensary staff about CBG medicine.
+Interested in getting concentrated CBG medicine when it becomes available?
+New patients should work with a marijuana-certified doctor to get an evaluation and ask for their opinion.
+Patients who already have a medical marijuana card can talk to their dispensary staff about CBG medicine, too.